Overview of the Vascular System

 Causes of vascular disease include:

 Atherosclerosis.
-Atherosclerosis (a buildup of plaque, which is a deposit of fatty
+This is a buildup of plaque.
+Plaque is a deposit of fatty substances, cholesterol,

-lining of an artery) is the most common cause of vascular disease.
-It is unknown exactly
+It is the most common cause of vascular disease.
+It is not known how atherosclerosis

-how atherosclerosis

 starts or what causes it.
-Atherosclerosis is a slow, progressive,
+It is a slow, ongoing disease that gets worse over time.

-vascular disease that may start as early as childhood.
-However, the disease has the
+It may start as early as childhood.
+But the disease can also get worse quickly.
+It

 Blood clots.
-A blood vessel may be blocked by an embolus (a tiny mass of debris that
+A blood vessel may be blocked by an embolus.
+This is a tiny mass of debris that moves

 Inflammation.
-In general, inflammation of blood vessels is referred to as vasculitis,
+In general, inflammation of blood vessels is referred to as vasculitis.
+This includes

-which includes

 a range of disorders.
-Inflammation may lead to narrowing and blockage
+Inflammation may lead to narrowing and blockage of blood vessels.

 Genetic.
-Certain conditions of the vascular system are inherited.
+Some conditions of the vascular system are inherited.

 What are the effects of vascular disease?

-Because the functions of the blood vessels include supplying all organs and tissues of the
+The functions of the blood vessels include supplying all organs and tissues of the

-body with oxygen and nutrients, removal of waste products, fluid balance, and
+body with oxygen and nutrients.
+They include removing waste products, fluid balance,

 Examples of the effects of vascular disease include: